Recognition of same-sex unions in Tuvalu

-Legal restrictions
+Legal history

+Background

+Tuvaluan law prohibits consensual, private sexual relations between men with up to fourteen years' imprisonment, although the law, introduced during the British colonial period, has never been enforced.
+While there is some protection from discrimination on the basis of sexual orientation, societal attitudes toward same-sex unions and homosexuality are generally negative.

+Restrictions

 The Marriage Act (Chapter 22.25; Tulafono Lasi i te Faiga o Āvaga, /tvl/) does not expressly prohibit the recognition of same-sex unions.
 However, it generally refers to married spouses as "husband" and "wife".
 The act was amended in 2015 and 2021, but the Parliament of Tuvalu did not introduce an explicit definition of marriage or expressly ban same-sex marriages.
 Civil unions, which would offer some of the rights and benefits of marriage, are likewise not recognised in Tuvalu.
 As a result, same-sex couples do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.

 The Constitution of Tuvalu previously did not define marriage as being between "a man and a woman".
 In July 2020, the Parliament established a committee tasked with modifying the Constitution.
-A draft bill to this effect, which would also define marriage in heterosexual terms, was published on 12 December 2022.
+There were discussions on according legal rights to LGBT people, though the legalization of same-sex marriage was largely rejected as "taboo".
+A draft constitutional amendment, which would define marriage in heterosexual terms, was published on 12 December 2022.
 The amendments were approved unanimously by Parliament in September 2023, and went into force on 1 October 2023.
 Article 43(2) states: